mchangrh/yt-neuter/docs/README.md

 filters to accompany the [reflow userscript](../userscripts/reflow.user.js)
 [docs](./filters/reflow.md) | short link: `https://neuter.mchang.xyz/filter/reflow`

-## funkey
+## requests
-niche filters for funkey
+niche transformative filters requested

 ## excluding filter
 to add an exclusion for a costmetic filter, copy the offending filter to "Your Filters" and replace the `##` after youtube.com with `#@#`